MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * EC2 backend servers
 * Commonly used to synchronise data between mobile and web applications
 * Also provides WebSocket support to push updates to many clients at once

+# Elastic Transcoder
+* Managed service for transcoding media files between different formats
+* Charged based on the number of minutes of content transcoded and the resolution of the files
+* Stores output in S3
+* Integrated with other AWS services such as Lambda and SNS to automatically trigger and monitor transcoding jobs

 # Cost Explorer
 * An interface in the AWS console that provides reports about costs incurred in AWS accounts